euclidprobe/euclidprobe.github.io/index.md

 ### NEW DOCKS AND MOUNTS

 #### Voron MGN12
-We have published a native mount Clockwork1 X-Carraige for MGN12 rails
+We have published a native mount Clockwork1 X-Carriage for MGN12 rails

 #### Voron 2-MGN9
-We have published a native mount Clockwork1 X-Carraige for MGN12 rails
+We have published a native mount Clockwork1 X-Carriage for MGN12 rails

 #### Voron Trident
 In addition to updating the existing collection of probe mounts and docs, we are busy developing new mounts and docks for printers.